 UV-10 Vibratory Tumblers - Industrial vs Standard

-In this photo you see an industrial UV-10 (left) and a standard UV-10 (right).
-If you have one of each version side by side it is easy to see the differences.
+In this photo you see an Industrial UV-10 (left) and a Standard UV-10 (right).
+If you have one of each version side by side, it is easy to see the differences.
 If you do not, it is important to know what to look for to ensure you are purchasing the proper machine.

-What do the Bowl Stripe Colors Mean?
+What Do the Bowl Stripe Colors Mean?

 While these bowls are similar in size and shape, they are not constructed the same.
 The color of the stripe on the bowl lets you know what the bowl was designed for.

-The industrial version has a blue stripe on the bowl.
+The Industrial version has a blue stripe on the bowl.
 It is for wet tumbling which includes rock tumbling and metal deburring.
-The industrial bowl is thicker and therefore more durable than the standard bowl.
-You can use the blue-striped industrial bowl for rock tumbling, metal deburring or brass cleaning.
+The Industrial bowl is thicker and therefore more durable than the Standard bowl.
+You can use the blue-striped Industrial bowl for rock tumbling, metal deburring, or brass cleaning.

-A yellow stripe indicates the bowl was designed for light duty work.
-Such as cleaning brass casings or jewelry parts using corn cob or walnut shell media.
+A yellow stripe indicates the bowl was designed for light-duty work, such as cleaning brass casings or jewelry parts using corn cob or walnut shell media.
 You should not use a yellow-striped bowl for rock tumbling.
 It is too thin and will wear out quickly.

-Are the Motors Different?
+The Motors Are Different?

 Absolutely.
-The industrial and standard UV-10 vibratory tumblers have different uses.
+The Industrial and Standard UV-10 vibratory tumblers have different uses.
 For that reason their motors are very different.

 The Springs Are Different

-The UV-10 industrial springs are longer and made from thicker gauge metal.
-The industrial version needs to be able to handle a lot more weight than the standard.
-That weight creates a lot of stress on the springs when the machine is in operation which is why they are larger.
+The UV-10 Industrial springs are longer and made from thicker gauge metal.
+The Industrial version needs to be able to handle a lot more weight than the Standard.
+That weight creates a lot of stress on the springs when the machine is in operation, which is why they are larger.

 Measuring the distance between the bottom lip of the base plate and the top of the base will let you know which machine it is.
-The industrial version will have a gap of about 2 inches and the standard version will have a gap of about 1.25 inch.
+The Industrial version will have a gap of about 2 inches, and the Standard version will have a gap of about 1.25 inch.